 Ultimately, your choice between ROCm and CUDA comes down to your priorities: performance leadership and stability with rich community support (CUDA), or cost optimization and open-source principles with greater flexibility, at the cost of extra setup and increased technical fluency (ROCm).

-Rather than choosing in the abstract, the best approach is to run both frameworks against your own workloads.
+If you are looking to switch from ROCm to CUDA, don't do it in the abstract, run CUDA against your own workloads.
 Synthetic benchmarks rarely tell the full story.
-With Thunder Compute, you can spin up both NVIDIA and AMD instances in seconds.
+With Thunder Compute, you can spin up NVIDIA instances in seconds.
 No SSH setup, CUDA installs, or hardware lock-in.

-With A100-80GB GPUs starting at $0.78/hr and H100 or MI300X options available on demand, you can directly compare ROCm and CUDA performance at up to 80% lower cost than AWS or Google Cloud.
-Our integrated VS Code access, persistent storage, and snapshots also make it easy to test, iterate, and preserve results without infrastructure overhead.
+With on-demand GPUs like the A100-80GB starting at $0.78/hr and the H100 at $1.38, you can directly test CUDA performance without worrying about your budget.
+Our integrated VS Code access, persistent storage, and snapshots make it easy to test, iterate, and preserve results without infrastructure overhead.

 FAQ

-Is ROCm performance comparable to CUDA for modern AI workloads?
+Is ROCm performance similar to CUDA for AI workloads?

-In most machine learning tasks, CUDA still leads by 10-30%, but the gap has narrowed dramatically.
-ROCm now performs competitively on memory-bound and open-source workloads, particularly on AMD’s latest MI300X GPUs.
+In most machine learning tasks, CUDA still leads by 10-30%, but the gap has narrowed.
+ROCm now performs competitively on memory-bound and open-source workloads, particularly on AMD's latest MI300X GPUs.

-What are the key trade-offs between CUDA and ROCm?
+What are the strengths of CUDA and ROCm?

 CUDA offers greater ecosystem maturity, broader framework support, and faster setup.
-ROCm offers open-source flexibility, lower hardware costs, and fewer vendor lock-in risks, but typically requires more engineering expertise.
+ROCm offers open-source flexibility, lower hardware costs, and no vendor lock-in, but typically requires more engineering expertise.

-What issues should I expect when migrating from CUDA to ROCm?
+What issues are expected when migrating from CUDA to ROCm?

 Most CUDA code ports cleanly using HIPIFY, but some CUDA libraries (like cuDNN or TensorRT) lack one-to-one ROCm equivalents.
 Expect extra work tuning kernels, managing dependencies, and verifying performance regressions across drivers and ROCm versions.